Detecting long-range dependence for time-varying linear models: Finite sample performance

-\cref{fig:power2} displays the power performance of the KPSS and related tests for \ref{M1} with nominal level $0.1$.
+Recall the long-memory error process of \eqref{Locallyerror}, which can be written as $e_{i,n}^{(d)} = (1-\B)^{-d}u_{i,n}$ where $\B$ is the lag operator. \cref{fig:power2} displays the power performance of the KPSS and related tests for model \ref{M1} with nominal level $0.1$.
 The left panel reports simulated rejection rates of KPSS, R/S, V/S, and K/S-type tests as the long memory parameter $d$ increases from $0$ to $0.5$ with sample size $1500$.
 The power of all four KPSS and related tests increases to 1 as $d$ approaches to $1/2$, while the V/S-type test remains the most powerful among all tests.
 The right panel depicts the power performance of the four tests as the sample size grows from $200$ to $2500$ when $d = 0.4$.
 The figure shows that the power of each test increases to $1$ as the sample size grows, and the V/S-type test performs the best among the four tests whenever the sample size is larger than $400$.
-The power performance of model \ref{M0} and \ref{M2} are shown in \cref{fig:power1} and \cref{fig:power3} of the online supplement.
+The power performance of models \ref{M0} and \ref{M2} are shown in \cref*{fig:power1} and \cref*{fig:power3} of the online supplement where the V/S-type test achieves the best power under most alternatives and sample sizes considered.